emilbob/proof-of-anchor/README.md

-# Proof of Anchor
+# Proof of Anchor - zkTLS Transparency Ratings

-A comprehensive zero-knowledge proof verification system combining Solana/Anchor, Noir ZK circuits, and React frontend for secure on-chain attestation.
+A comprehensive zero-knowledge proof system for **onchain transparency ratings** to differentiate legitimate projects from scams using **zkTLS** and **crowdsourced analysis** on Solana blockchain.

 ## Project Structure